-(d) As stated in note 2.2(d) to the financial statements, the Group has applied the mandatory exception to recognising and disclosing information about deferred tax asset and liabilities arising from Pillar Two income taxes, and will account for the Pillar Two income taxes as current tax when incurred.
-Pillar Two legislation has been enacted or substantively enacted in certain jurisdictions in which the Group operates, and the legislation will be effective for the Group's financial year beginning 1 January 2024.
+(d) The Group is within the scope of the Pillar Two model rules.
+The Group has applied the mandatory exception to recognising and disclosing information about deferred tax assets and liabilities arising from Pillar Two income taxes, and will account for the Pillar Two income taxes as current tax when incurred.
+Pillar Two legislation has been enacted or substantively enacted but not yet in effect as at 31 December 2024 in certain jurisdictions in which the Group operates.

-The Group is in scope of the enacted or substantively enacted legislation and is in the process of assessing the potential exposure arising from Pillar Two legislation based on the information available for the financial year ended 31 December 2023.
+The Group is in scope of the enacted or substantively enacted legislation and is in the process of assessing the potential exposure arising from Pillar Two legislation based on the information available for the financial year ended 31 December 2024.
 Based on the assessment carried out so far, the Pillar Two effective tax rates in most of the jurisdictions in which the Group operates are above 15%.
-Only few jurisdictions where the transitional safe harbour relief may not apply and none of those jurisdictions have already enacted or substantively enacted Pillar Two legislation, hence the Group dose not expect a material top-up tax exposure in those jurisdictions yet.
+Only few jurisdictions where the transitional safe harbour relief may not apply, and in jurisdictions where the transitional safe harbour relief may not apply, either Pillar Two legislation has not yet been enacted or substantively enacted, or any potential impact is not expected to be material.
+Hence, the Group does not expect a material top-up tax exposure in those jurisdictions yet.
 Quantitative information to indicate potential exposure to Pillar Two income taxes is currently not known or reasonably estimable.
-The Group continues to progress the assessment and expects to complete the assessment in the financial year 2024.
+The Group continues to progress the assessment and expects to complete the assessment in the financial year 2025.